sameersundrani/Math104FinalProject/README.md

 # Math104FinalProject

-This repo contains the code for Linear Algebra Methods to Predict Regional Maternal Mortality Risk in Nigeria
+This repo contains the code for Linear Algebra Methods to Predict Maternal Mortality in Nigeria

 by Sameer Sundrani (sundrani)